 · Sub-Standard Working Conditions

 Poor conditions for those working in the clothing production industries in developing countries still exist.
 Particular issues include not being paid a living wage, long working hours, health and safety risks and general lack of knowledge of workers’ rights.
-In some cases, textile and product manufacture still involve child labour.
+In some cases, textile and product manufacture still involves child labour.

 · Exposure to Toxic Chemicals

-The health of the wider community in developing countries can often be affected by exposure to the hazardous chemicals and nuisance odours produced by clothing production plants.
+The health of the wider community in developing countries can often be affected by exposure to the hazardous chemicals, and nuisance odours produced by clothing production plants.
 Some of these chemicals are carcinogenic.

 · Increased Poverty